Jaxelr/Cnsola/readme.md

 `dotnet new -i "Cnsola::*"`

-For the Feedz installations you can specify the source on the dotnet command:
+For the Feedz (mirror) or Myget (pre-release) installations you can specify the source on the dotnet command:

 `dotnet new -i "Cnsola::*" --nuget-source https://f.feedz.io/jaxelr/cnsola/nuget/index.json`